March 18, 2021

-for more details about trekking gears, you can check this link: List of trekking Gear
+for more details about trekking gear, you can check this link: List of trekking Gear

 During the Annapurna base camp trekking route, you won’t get such facilities, so you have to have enough cash or all essential things in Pokhara.
 There are no ATMs and money exchanges.

 Well, in the Lodges yes they do speak and can communicate but whoever you meet along the trek, they speak just very basic English.

 In Nepal Language, “SHUVA BIHANI” means Good morning, and “SHUVA RATRI” means Good Night.